-18.5.
-This policy will be reviewed in light of any changes to statutory guidance and from feedback received from parents/carers, staff or pupils.

-18.6.
-Any changes made to this policy will be communicated to all staff members and all relevant stake holders.
-The nex t sc hedul led revi ew da ate d can be found on the cov er of t his policy
+- 18.5.
+This policy will be reviewed in light of any changes to statutory guidance and from feedback received from parents/carers, staff or pupils. - 18.6.
+Any changes made to this policy will be communicated to all staff members and all relevant stakeholders.
+The next scheduled review date can be found on the cover of this policy